Powerful political analysis is combined with a passionate personal story in this

 At the end of 30 Years of Sisterhood the main people interviewed are identified:

-Akiyama Yoko (mentioned in the Conclusions of Changing Lives, Tanaka Mitsu, Kitamura Mitsuko, Watanabe Fumie, Kuno Ayako, Wakabayashi Naeko, Asakawa Mariko (one of Gruppu Tatakau Onna founders), Doi Yumi mentioned in my footnotes and who lives in San Francisco and I corresponded with her via email in the final stages of preparing my manuscript.
+Akiyama Yoko (mentioned in the Conclusions of Changing Lives), Tanaka Mitsu, Kitamura Mitsuko, Watanabe Fumie, Kuno Ayako, Wakabayashi Naeko, Asakawa Mariko (one of Gruppu Tatakau Onna founders), Mori Setsuko, Fujimoto Yoshiko, and Doi Yumi, who is mentioned in my footnotes and who lives in San Francisco (See Ch.
+3, footnote 7 about the identity of the Japanese woman who called herself Khalid and who joined with Tanaka, and Asakawa to form the Gruppu Tatakau Onna or Group: Fighting Women (p.
+193).
+I had the chance to corresponded with Doi via email in the final stages of preparing my manuscript.